koraytugay/koraytugay.github.io/content/various/maven.md

 </project>
 ```

 According to [Maven Documentation - Plugin Management Section](https://maven.apache.org/pom.html#Plugin_Management) the above configuration should only work for child projects.
 The description in the documentation is unfortunately quite poor.
-For me a simple Maven project with the following POM seems to actually configure the compiler plugin, without the need of having a child pom or requiring to reference the plugin again in __build/plugins/plugin__.
+For me a simple Maven project with the following POM seems to actually configure the compiler plugin, without the need of having a child pom or requiring to reference the plugin again under `build/plugins/plugin`.

 ```xml
 <project>